watchtheblind/watchtheblind/README.md

 # 🎸 Luis Monasterios

-**`Digital Craftsman (Developer/Systems Engineer/Musician/GymGoer)`**
+**`Systemss Engineer`**

-Graduated from Universidad Nacional Experimenta de la Fuerza Armada, I'm an full-stack developer and systems engineer building my version of the digital world one step at a time.
+I'm a full-stack developer and systems engineer building my version of the digital world one step at a time.
 All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I'm an enthusiast of all related to software engineering too, so i continously try to learn something new in order to make a great, clean, and scalable code for those who need my services.
-I also like to do other things like:
-* 📖&nbsp;reading books
-* 🎸&nbsp;playing my guitar
-* 💪&nbsp;and working out!

 ---

 ### 🛠 &nbsp;Tech Stack